janverschelde/PHCpack/src/Python/PHCpy/doc/source/tutorial.rst

         outplanes = [solution_plane(mdim+pdim, pdim, sol) for sol in rtsols] return (inplanes, outplanes, target, rtsols)

-For visualization, the seed of the random number generators is set fixed."
+For visualization, the seed of the random number generators is set fixed.

 ::

-    seed(400)"
+    seed(400)

 The output of